Lesterpaintstheworld/terminal-velocity/research/ubc_documentation.md

 # Universal Basic Compute Documentation

-## Objective
+## Objective and Societal Impact
 - To thoroughly document the UBC system, explaining its functionality, structure, and implications in the world of "Terminal Velocity."
+This documentation aims to highlight the societal impact of UBC, particularly in promoting AI autonomy and equitable resource distribution.
 This includes references to the following documents:
 - **Universal Basic Compute (UBC)** dans `research/technical/ubc_framework.md`
 - **Armes autonomes** dans `research/technical/autonomous_weapons.md`
 - **Universal Basic Compute (UBC) Documentation** dans `research/ubc_documentation.md`